-All machines are fitted with a well-designed and reliable one-piece, remote control deadman system with silencer, for operator safety and comfort.
+All machines are fitted with a well-designed and reliable one-piece, remote control deadman system with a silencer, for operator safety and comfort.
 This feature reduces labour costs, increases productivity, and reduces abrasive costs.
 Available with either steel grit valves or expendable media valves, they also include a moisture trap, to eliminate possible problems with wet air or condensation.

-Airblast blasting machines are designed to be used with a comprehensive range of accessories, including nozzles, wet blast attachments, internal pipe cleaning devices, closed circuit blasting heads, and more.
+Airblast blasting machines are designed to be used with a comprehensive range of accessories, including nozzles, wet blast attachments, internal pipe cleaning devices, closed-circuit blasting heads, and more.

 - Heavy gauge pressure vessel fabrication, tested to 13 Bar (190 psi) giving a safe working pressure of up to 10 bar (150psi).
 All machines supplied with full international pressure certificate.